SplaTAM: Splat, Track & Map 3D Gaussians for Dense RGB-D SLAM: Results Discussion

 In general, we believe that the rendering results on Replica in Table~\ref{tab:replica} are irrelevant because the rendering performance is evaluated on the same training views that were passed in as input, and methods can simply have a high capacity and overfit to these images.
 We only show this as this is the de-facto evaluation for prior methods, and we wish to have some way to compare against them.

 Hence, a better evaluation is to evaluate novel-view rendering.
-However, all current SLAM benchmarks don't have a hold-out set of images separate from the camera trajectory that the SLAM algorithm estimates, and so they cannot be used for this purpose.
-Therefore, we set up a novel benchmark for this using the new high-quality ScanNet++ dataset.
+However, all current SLAM benchmarks don't have a hold-out set of images separate from the camera trajectory that the SLAM algorithm estimates, so they cannot be used for this purpose.
+Therefore, we set up a novel benchmark for this using the new high-quality ScanNet++~\cite{scannet++} dataset.

 The results for both novel-view and training-view rendering on this ScanNet++ benchmark can be found in Table~\ref{tab:scannetpp}.
 Our approach achieves a good novel-view synthesis result of $24.41$ PSNR on average and slightly higher on training views with $27.98$ PSNR.
-Note that this is while estimating the unknown camera poses, i.e., completely unposed novel-view synthesis results.
-Since Point-SLAM~\cite{sandstrom2023point} fails to successfully estimate the camera poses, it also completely fails on the task of novel-view synthesis.
+Note that for novel-view synthesis, we use the ground-truth pose of the novel view to align it with the origin of the SLAM map, i.e., the first SLAM frame.
+Since Point-SLAM~\cite{sandstrom2023point} fails to successfully estimate the camera poses and build a good map, it also completely fails on the task of novel-view synthesis.

 We can also evaluate the geometric reconstruction of the scene by evaluating the rendered depth and comparing it to the ground-truth depth, again for both training and novel views.
 Our method obtains an incredibly accurate reconstruction with a depth error of only around $2$cm in novel views and $1.3$cm in training views.
-These excellent reconstruction results can also be seen in Fig.~\ref{fig:recon}.

 Visual results of both novel-view and training-view rendering for RGB and depth can be seen in Fig.~\ref{fig:rendering}.
 As can be seen, our methods achieve visually excellent results over both scenes for both novel and training views.
 In contrast, Point-SLAM~\cite{sandstrom2023point} fails at camera-pose tracking and overfits to the training views, and isn't able to successfully render novel views at all.
 Point-SLAM also takes the ground-truth depth as an input for rendering to determine where to sample, and as such the depth maps look similar to the ground-truth, while color rendering is completely wrong.